dotnet/docs/docs/machine-learning/tutorials/predict-prices-with-model-builder.md

 The result of the training step will be one model which had the best performance.
 In the evaluate step of the Model Builder tool, in the **Best model** section, will contain the algorithm used by the best performing model in the *Model* entry along with metrics for that model in *RSquared*.

-Additionally, in the **Output** window of Visual Studio, there will be a summary table containing top five models and their metrics.
+Additionally, in the **Output** window of Visual Studio, there will be a summary table containing top models and their metrics.

 This section will also allow you to test your model by performing a single prediction.
 It will offer text boxes to fill in values and you can click the **Predict** button to get a prediction from the best model.
 By default this will be filled in by a random row in your dataset.